elementary-Inc/blog/_posts/2021/2021-02-03-hardware-improvements-coming-to-elementary-os.md

 ## Boot Experience

 We've been working on the first-run experience of elementary OS for a few years now, including a [new login and lock screen greeter](/say-hello-to-the-new-greeter), a [new "welcome" onboarding experience](/get-settled-into-elementary-os-with-onboarding), and the [new Installer][installer] coming with elementary OS 6.
-An area we've also been working on for elementary OS 6 is the boot screen itself; what you see while your device is turning on, but before the operating system is fully booted.
+An area we've also been working on for elementary OS 6 is the boot screen itself: what you see while your device is turning on, but before the operating system is fully booted.

 Our approach to the new boot screen was informed heavily by our work with Star Labs; they ship elementary OS on their laptops, and several system components are updatable via the [Linux Vendor Firmware Service using fwupd](https://fwupd.org/).
 When installing a system firmware update via fwupd, part of the process requires a reboot so the update can happen "offline" (e.g. when the operating system itself is not fully running).
 This offline update can show feedback and progress on the boot screen, if the boot screen supports it.
 In elementary OS 5.1, that just gives you a slowly pulsing elementary "e" logomark, so Star Labs installs their own OEM boot screen—which works, and is the kind of work OEMs often do for better integration.